kimuraz/golang-json-db/README.md

 ## Running sockets server/client :handshake:

-I know U are DP-ly disappointed to read this, because these are TCP sockets and this joke is really lame.
+I know U are DP-ly disappointed to read this because these are TCP sockets and this joke is really lame.

 On one session:
 ```bash